Sara ThunbergTitle: Senior Lecturer School/office: School of Law, Psychology and Social Work

 Sara Thunberg is a trained social worker and PhD in social work.
 She has been working at Örebro University since 2013.

 Sara Thunberg's research mainly focus on post-victimization support for youth crime victims, and especially the matching between youths' needs of support after victimization and available support in society.
-She has right external funding from Brottsoffermyndigheten to study this.
+Her researh include national aspects as well as international aspects and comparisons.

 Previously, Sara Thunberg have been studying post-victimization support in general, but mainly to adults.
 Specifically, focus has been on collaboration between the public and nongovermental sectors, and the social services responsibility for post-victimization support.
 Also, she studies how post-victimization support can be used as a preventive measure.